fitzterra/volt-div/README.md

 a tiny bit of accuracy that loosing an *Arduino*!

 Start by selecting a value for R2 less than 10k, but still high enough to minimize the current through the divider.
-A value between 4k7 and 8k2 should be goog for this resistor.
+A value between 4k7 and 8k2 should be good for this resistor.

 So now we have:

-  * Vin max = 18V (for exmaple, use your own value here)
+  * Vin max = 18V (for example, use your own value here)
   * R2 = 8k2

 Now let's use an [EIR table][3] to solve for all voltage, current and resistor